Martim Moniz: Legacy

 There are currently several monuments and parks named after Martim Moniz in Lisbon.

 One of Lisbon's metro stations is named after him, the Martim Moniz station.
 The station features a stylized graphic depiction of the event on its walls.

 Martim Moniz square in the center of Lisbon is named after him, where a commemorative plaque recounting the legend is placed.

+A bust of Martim Moniz is in a niche above the Martim Moniz Gate, located in the walls of São Jorge Castle in Lisbon.

+"A nobleman and captain in the army of King Afonso Henriques, author of notable feats in the Battle of Ourique, he played a preponderant role in the conquest of Lisbon in 1147.
+According to legend, he is said to have blocked one of the gates and, with the help of an axe, allowed his companions to enter the castle.
+Pierced by Moorish lances, he died for a Christian Lisbon."